qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

    "user_account_name", "The current user's operating system account name" "user_full_name", "The current user's operating system user name" "value", "The current value"
+   "vector_tile_zoom", "Exact vector tile zoom level of the map that is being rendered (derived from the current map scale).
+Normally in interval [0, 20].
+Unlike @zoom_level, this variable is a floating point value which can be used to interpolate values between two integer zoom levels."
-   "with_variable", "Allows setting a variable for usage within an expression and avoid recalculating the same value repeatedly" "zoom_level", "Zoom level of the tile that is being rendered (derived from the current map scale).
+   "with_variable", "Allows setting a variable for usage within an expression and avoid recalculating the same value repeatedly" "zoom_level", "Vector tile zoom level of the map that is being rendered (derived from the current map scale).
 Normally in interval [0, 20]."

 **Some examples:**